Trusted WordPress tutorials, when you need them most.

 Why Create a Custom Search Form for WordPress?

-WordPress comes with a built-in search feature.
-However, it doesn’t search all types of content, such as comments, product reviews, or custom post types.
+WordPress comes with a built-in search feature, but it doesn’t search all types of content, such as comments, product reviews, or custom post types.

-This may prevent visitors from finding what they’re looking for, including products they may want to buy on your online store.
+This can prevent visitors from finding what they’re looking for, including products they may want to buy in your online store.

-You may also want to prioritize some content over others so that it appears higher in the search results.
+You may also want to prioritize certain content so that it appears higher in the search results.
 For example, you may want to show your site’s latest posts at the top of the search results page or display your most popular WooCommerce products.

-With that in mind, we’ll show you how you can customize the WordPress search form.
+With that in mind, we’ll show you how to customize the WordPress search form.
 We cover a lot of ground in this post, so simply use the quick links below to jump straight to the section you want to read:

 Ready?
 Let’s jump right in!

-Step 1: Create a Custom WordPress Search Algorithm
+Step 1: Install and Activate a Search Plugin

-The easiest way to improve the built-in WordPress search algorithm is by using SearchWP.
+The easiest way to improve the default WordPress search algorithm is by using SearchWP.

 SearchWP is the best WordPress search plugin.
 It’s easy to use and gives you complete control over your site’s search algorithm, so you can help visitors find what they’re looking for fast.
 It also searches content that WordPress ignores by default.

-For more information, you can see our complete SearchWP review.
+For more information, you can see our complete SearchWP review, where we talk about all of its features.

-Upon activation, go to SearchWP » Settings and then click on the ‘General’ tab.
+Upon activation, you’ll need to verify your licence key.
+Go to SearchWP » Settings and then click on the ‘General’ tab.

 How to activate the SearchWP search plugin